sourcekris/PTPv3/lab1/README.md

 Stage 1: Verifying the exploitable condition
 --------------------------------------------

-Using immunity debugger and Python, we will verify if our client application is vulnerable and if it is, we will figure out how large our buffer needs to be to trigger our overflow.
+Using Immunity debugger and Python, we will verify if our client application is vulnerable and if it is, we will figure out how large our buffer needs to be to trigger our overflow.

 ```
 from pwn import *